jackielfu/moodboard/_PRESS-RELEASE.md

  -->

 ## A minimalist moodboard ##
   > Gather one, gather all (images).
-This is Jackie's Moodboard project.
+This is Jackie's Moodboard project!

 ## Summary ##
-  > For the person who needs to curate their Spring/Summer vs. Fall/Winter aestheti`que`.
+  > For the person who needs to curate their Spring/Summer vs. Fall/Winter aestheti'que'.
   > For the person upgrading their interior design to a Scandinavian post-modern architecture that doesn't scream "IKEA".
   > But mainly for the person trying to draw inspiration from a bunch of images mish-mashed together in a semi-random, pleasing manner.